 How much of the potential DAT for TB market is currently addressable?

-Data exists to factor in these constraints, in order to narrow in and enumerate potential DAT users for TB treatment adherence.
+Data exists to factor in these addressable market constraints, in order to narrow in and enumerate potential DAT users for TB treatment adherence.
 We illustrate this calculation process, through which we arrive at the addressable market size for cellphone-based DAT (4.6 million) and smartphone-based DAT (2 million), in the Sankey diagram below.

 How does case detection affect addressable market size?